desmos-labs/desmos/docs/fullnode/setup.md

 ```

 ## 9. (Optional) Cosmovisor
-In order to smoothly do automatic on-chain upgrades we will be using cosmovisor.
+In order to do automatic on-chain upgrades we will be using cosmovisor.
 Please check out [Using Cosmovisor](cosmovisor.md) for information on how to set this up.